Shareholder Pickup Times

 Stocking up on Garlic - Storage

 Gleaning will happen once again this year!
 Meaning shareholders will be able to harvest vegetables on their own AFTER our last harvest week.
 You will be able to venture out into the fields and hand pick your favorite fall vegetables until it becomes too cold for the vegetables to keep on going.
-We will have more information on gleaning in the next newsletter.
+We will have more information on gleaning in the next week or two.

-Apple Strudel Sourdough - #2 in the Survey - $5 a loaf
+English Muffins - #1 in the Survey - $5 a bag

 Have you seen any difference in the landscape around the farm?!
 Many unwanted shrubs, weeds, and poison ivy is being removed by Bruce Sullenberger.
 He is also the creator of the Poison Ivy Preventative that we let you use earlier in the season.
 Bruce maintains gardens and brush removal if you are needing any assistance on cleaning out your backyard.
 His number is (717) 278-0839.